 Plan it out

 A plan may be the single most important thing to get in place to increase productivity.
-I’ve just finished the 2017 Facebook Planathon with the amazing Amber McCue.
+I’ve just finished this year’s Facebook Planathon with the amazing Amber McCue.
 And, man do I feel better for it.
 I’m all planned out through 2017 with my big goals and main focus areas, so I feel like I know exactly what I’m doing every day when I hit my home office.

 I’m also working my way through The 12 Week Year by Brian Moran.
 I don’t know if I’ll really get more done in the next 12 weeks than most people do in 12 months (I suspect I won’t), but the planning aspect is really keeping me on track.
 I feel like I’m increasing my productivity day-by-day.A plan may be the single most important thing to get in place to increase productivity.
 Click To Tweet